mercadopago/sdk-js/API/bricks/index.md

 ## `BricksBuilder`.create(`brick`, `target`, `settings`)

 This methods creates and renders the brick on the screen.
-Refer to the specific Brick API refence for parameters and methods specifications.
+Refer to the specific Brick API reference for parameters and methods specifications.

 ||
 |-|